How to Teach Gerunds and Infinitives to ESL Students

 For more advanced levels of ESL, this should be a simple, brief exercise that can be written on the board with the entire class participating.
 With lower levels, it’s better to have a handout with at least 10 example sentences.
 Every student can work on their own to start, and then you’ll come together to review answers as a class.

-If you want to use videos for these lessons, the wide variety of video content geared specifically towards language learners on language learning platform FluentU could be useful.
+If you want to use videos for these lessons, the wide variety of video content geared specifically towards language learners on the language learning platform FluentU could be useful.
 Students are able to see dual-language interactive subtitles for a range of authentic English videos, meaning they can see gerunds, infinitives and the progressive tense in action.

 4. Have students correct errors in sentences